 Management achieves its goals and objectives for the organization.

-Citizens that receive or pay for those services much quicker and at a higher quality level.
+Citizens that receive those services receive them more quickly and at a higher quality level.

 A win for the government employee because it streamlines their processes, allowing them to achieve more with less effort.